Chair Seat Weaving #101 Basics

 Pre-twisted natural rush is smoother and less bumpy than the seagrass strand or rope.

-Compare these pictures with the pictures below under the Checkerboard Seagrass heading to see the difference in the twist to the seagrass strands.
+Compare these pictures with those below under the Checkerboard Seagrass heading to see the difference in the twist of the PTNR to the seagrass strands.

 What is “Paper Fibre Rush” or “Paper Rush”?